pravallika-1305/MEANStack/README.md

 # MEANStack
-Contains all the mini projects done in with tech stack as MEAN
+Contains all the mini projects done with tech stack as MEAN